A sheet music adventure and game

 Three online chapters

 Search the castle using three online interactive chapters playable on a computer, laptop, tablet or smartphone.
 Find out more about each of the suspects as you open doors and unravel the mystery.
-You will have access to Cherrywood Castle for eight months from date of purchase (plenty of time to solve the crime).
+Musical detectives have 6 months access to the online part (12 months with a Studio Licence for teachers) which is plenty of time to close the case.

 Case Files and Suspects